 Interactions with other drugs

-100 g of gel contain: Active ingredient: Ibuprofen lysine salt 10 g Excipients with known effect: sodium methyl para-oxybenzoate and sodium para-ethyl para-oxybenzoate For a full list of excipients, see section 6.1.
+100 g of gel contain: Active ingredient: Ibuprofen lysine salt 10 g Excipients with known effects: methyl sodium para-oxybenzoate and ethyl sodium para-oxybenzoate, lavender essence (containing allergens).
+For the full list of excipients, see section 6.1.

-Isopropanol, hydroxyethylcellulose, sodium methyl para-oxybenzoate, sodium ethyl para-oxybenzoate, glycerol, lavender essence, purified water.
+Isopropanol, hydroxyethylcellulose, methyl sodium para-oxybenzoate, ethyl para-hydroxybenzoate sodium, glycerol, lavender essence, purified water.